infiniflow/infinity/docs/guides/search_guide.md

 ### Search and ranking syntax

-Infinity supports the following syntax for full-text search expressions:
+Infinity supports the following syntax or full-text search expressions:

 - Single term
 - AND multiple terms